 Welcome to the Department of Writing, Rhetoric, and Digital Studies!

 The newest department in the College of Arts and Sciences, we are dedicated to the study and teaching of writing practices, public rhetoric, and digital media.
 With 15 faculty (9 tenure-stream faculty and 6 lecturers) and 2 staff members, we serve over 5,000 undergraduates each year.
-With the BA/BS nearing the final stages of approval, we hope to offer a BA and BS in Writing, Rhetoric, and Digital Studies that offers students three tracks: Professional Writing and Editing (for those who want careers in editing and publishing or writing for/within a nonprofit or business), Rhetorical Theory and Practice (for those who want to get involved in public advocacy, government, or law), and Digital Media (for those who want to write and produce content for electronic spaces and understand how those spaces are designed).
+With the BA/BS set to go online in fall 2014 ,a WRD major offers students three tracks: Professional Writing and Editing (for those who want careers in editing and publishing or writing for/within a nonprofit or business), Rhetorical Theory and Practice (for those who want to get involved in public advocacy, government, or law), and Digital Studies (for those who want to write and produce content for electronic spaces and understand how those spaces are designed).

 We are best known for the innovative Composition and Communication curriculum (taught as WRD 110, 111, & 112 in our unit), which integrates instruction in oral, written, and visual communication, and the Writing Center.
 The Composition and Communication Program is the first cross-college program of its kind in the nation.
 The University Writing Center celebrates its 30th anniversary this year.